MicrosoftDocs/azure-docs/articles/active-directory/users-groups-roles/roles-groups-pim-eligible.md

 ms.custom: it-pro

 ms.collection: M365-identity-device-management
+# Make a group an eligible member of an Azure AD role via Privileged Identity Management
 ---

-# Make a group an eligible member of an Azure AD role via Privileged Identity Management
+# Assign a role to a group using Privilaged Identity Management

-This article describes how an IT admin can make Azure Active Directory (Azure AD) roles eligible for activation in Azure AD Privileged Identity Management.
+This article describes how an IT admin can assign an Azure Active Directory (Azure AD) role to a group using Azure AD Privileged Identity Management.

-## Using Azure AD Admin Center
+## Using Azure AD admin center

 	TBD